-- (2) Where abstention from food has continued for 48 hours, the person immediately in charge of the prisoner shall forward to the Superintendent the particulars set out in sub-paragraphs (a), (b), (c) and (d) together with a report by the Medical Officer upon the physical and mental condition of the prisoner and his fitness or otherwise for undergoing forcible feeding. - (3) The particulars set out in items (e) and (f) shall be furnished to the Superintendent by the person immediately in charge of the prisoner as soon as forcible feeding has begun and further daily reports shall be submitted to the Superintendent so long as forcible feeding continues, unless instructions to the contrary are received. - (4) As soon as the prisoner resumes taking food normally, the circumstances will be reported to the Superintendent and a report shall be submitted by the Medical Officer as to the result of the forcible feeding upon the physical and mental health of the prisoner.
+- (e) date upon which prisoner resumed taking food. - (2) If a prisoner refuses food for a continuous period of more than 48 hours, the person immediately in charge of the prisoner is to forward to the Superintendent- - (a) the particulars set out in paragraph (1)(a) to (d); and - (b) a report by the Medical Officer on the physical and mental condition of the prisoner. - (3) The person immediately in charge of the prisoner and the Medical Officer are each to provide a daily update to the Superintendent for so long as the prisoner continues to refuse food. - (4) The reports referred to in paragraph (3) may be provided in a single document. - (5) The person immediately in charge of the prisoner is to notify the Superintendent as soon as the prisoner resumes taking food and a report is to be submitted by the Medical Officer to the Superintendent as to the effect on the prisoner of the refusal to take food.